 - Specific categories of personal data

-- Data controllers not aware of a child’s age
+- Data controllers who are not aware of a child’s age.

 - Living persons, but not necessarily only EU citizens

 - Medical information, information collected as part of a clinical trial, sales of information to or from consumer reporting agencies, publicly available personal information, any personal information under the Gramm-Leach-Billey Act, and any personal information under the Driver’s Privacy Protection Act.

 - Exceptions provided to businesses that do not have knowledge of a child’s age.